-Malignant melanoma is the most deadly of all skin cancers.
+Malignant melanoma is the deadliest form of skin cancer.
 Over 5,000 people are diagnosed annually in Canada.
 Melanoma causes more than 900 deaths every year.
-Early diagnosis is the key to positive outcomes
+Early diagnosis and treatment are critical.

 What causes it?

-Melanoma appears most commonly on the backs of men and legs of women.
+Melanoma appears most commonly on the back and legs.
 However, it can appear anywhere on the skin surface or in the mouth or eyes.
-While less common in darker skinned people, melanoma usually appears on the palms of hands, soles of feet and nail beds in these people.

 Stages of Melanoma

-- Stage 1 – Is in the surface layers of the skin and has not spread to nearby lymph nodes; is smaller than 1 mm with or without ulceration OR between 1 and 2 mm without ulceration.
+Stage 1 – In the surface layers of the skin and has not spread to nearby lymph nodes; is smaller than 1 mm with or without ulceration OR between 1 and 2 mm without ulceration.

-- Stage IV – Has spread to other skin areas, to distant lymph nodes or to other parts of the body including internal organs such as the lung.
+Stage IV – Has spread to other skin areas, to distant lymph nodes or to other parts of the body including internal organs such as the lungs.